Sankesh12/Fake-News-Detection/README.md

 # 📰 Fake News Detection

-- A Machine Learning based web application that detects whether a news article is Fake or Real.
+- A Machine Learning based web application that detects whether a news article is Fake or Real using NLP (Natural Language Processing).

 # 🚀 Project Overview